metrorailings/OwlBlog/content/posts/postseason-review-bills.md

 ### How many different vectors does the team feature on offense?

 The Bills hit the magic number of 3 here.
-I can confirm **_John Brown_**, **_Devin Singletary_**, and **_Josh Allen_** as veritable vectors.
+I can confirm **_John Brown_**, **_Devin Singletary_**, and **_Josh Allen_** as guaranteed vectors.
 John Brown is undoubtedly the team's best receiver and the receiver Josh Allen favors most, going by targets.
-With 2 yards per route run, Brown has validated the team's belief in him.
-Devin Singletary, meanwhile, has been a great halfback, posting over 5 yards on average with every rush.
-And Josh Allen is on this list given his mobility - while his passing is suspect, his athleticism and his long runs are truly an asset to the offense.
+With two yards per route run, Brown has validated the team's belief in him.
+Devin Singletary, meanwhile, has been a great halfback, posting over five yards on average rushing the ball.
+And Josh Allen is on this list given his mobility - while his passing is suspect, his athleticism and his long runs are truly an asset to this offense.

 **_Cole Beasley_** falls outside this bucket here given that his production hasn't quite cemented him as a cornerstone on this offense.
-He's come up big in spot moments, so it was a little difficult crossing his name off here, but production and dependence matters here when assessing potential vectors.
+He's come up big in spot moments, so it was a little difficult crossing his name off here, but production and dependence matters when assessing potential vectors.

 ***